Artificial Tanning Beds

-- In 2009 the World Health Organization designated tanning beds “carcinogenic to humans” – the strongest classification for cancer causing substances.
-Other carcinogens in the same category include tobacco, arsenic and asbestos.
+In 2009, the World Health Organization designated tanning beds “carcinogenic to humans” – the strongest classification for cancer-causing substances.
+Other carcinogens in this category include tobacco, arsenic, and asbestos.

-- Having used a sunbed even once is associated with increased risk of melanoma by 15%.
+Using a sunbed even once is associated with a 15% increased risk of melanoma.